dglewis/twitter-scraper-finetune/docs/refactor/typescript-migration.md

 # TypeScript Migration Plan

 ## Overview
-This document outlines the strategy for migrating the Twitter scraper project from JavaScript to TypeScript, using modern tools and best practices.
-The migration will be done incrementally to minimize disruption while maintaining code quality and security.
+This document defines the strategy and architectural decisions for migrating the Twitter scraper project from JavaScript to TypeScript.
+It serves as the source of truth for:
+- Migration approach and principles
+- Quality requirements and standards
+- Testing strategy and coverage requirements
+- Architectural decisions and patterns

+Implementation progress and current metrics are tracked separately in `typescript-migration-progress.md`.

 ## Table of Contents
 - [TypeScript Migration Plan](#typescript-migration-plan)